aadityaaws33/Disc_cimbl/README.md

 This project is intended to test CA OAP using the [Karate Framework](https://intuit.github.io/karate/).

+# Test Automation Flow
+The test automation flow is summarized in this [PPT document](./doc/OAP%20-%20Test%20Automation%20Flow.pptx)

 # Prerequisites
 1. Java Development Kit
 2. Maven